kundan-kumarr/kundan-kumarr.github.io/teaching/index.md

   - Database design using the entity-relationship model, data dependencies, and object definition language.
   - Application development using SQL-like languages and general-purpose host languages with application program interfaces.
   - Working with databases such as PrestoDB and implementing machine learning applications using Google Cloud DB.

+- **Responsibilities**:
+  - Assisting students with database design and query languages.
+  - Supporting application development projects using various database technologies.
+  - Providing guidance on working with different database systems and implementing machine learning solutions.

 ### COMS 362: Object-oriented Analysis and Design
 - **Instructor**: Prof. [Matthew Tan Creti](https://www.cs.iastate.edu/people/matthew-tan-creti)
 - **Topics Covered**: